Young Fair Trade Advocates

 We aim to unlock this great potential by building a bridge between them and EU policymakers and stakeholders.
 In this context, the Fair Trade Advocacy Office is proud to launch a brand new programme: the Young Fair Trade Advocates!

 It aims to gather young European individuals and EU civil society organisations involving youth (staff and board members, volunteers…) to deepen knowledge on the above-mentioned topics and dynamics and offer them concrete tools to mobilize and engage at EU-level with policymakers and other key stakeholders.

-1. A Young Fair Trade Advocates Academy for Young Europeans that will run from September 2021 to April 2022: More information and call for application here.
+- A Young Fair Trade Advocates Academy for Young Europeans that will run from September 2021 to April 2022: More information here.

 - Partnerships with civil society organisations across the EU

 - Small grant scheme to support projects early 2022 by youth civil society organisations across the EU: More information here.